You are now in the main content area

 Toronto Metropolitan University is committed to combating sexual violence.
 Individuals are strongly encouraged, and in certain cases mandated (where there is a reporting relationship), to report incidents of sexual harassment or sexual violence they have become aware of so the university can take the appropriate steps to address the issue.
 You have two options for disclosing or reporting sexual violence:

-• For disclosing: Consent Comes First, the Office of Sexual Violence Support and Education provides support Contact Consent Comes First to inform them of what you have learned.
-Consent Comes First will always refer staff to Human Rights Services if they would like to make a complaint or better understand their options around investigations and alternative dispute resolution.
+• For disclosing: Workplace Wellbeing Services provides support.
+Contact Workplace Wellbeing Services to inform them of what you have learned.
+Workplace Wellbeing Services will always refer staff to Human Rights Services if they would like to make a complaint or better understand their options around investigations and alternative dispute resolution.

 • For reporting: Human Rights Services is available to meet with you to discuss a report under the Sexual Violence Policy.